riccardoperra/issue-manager/README.md

 ### ⚠️ <strong>READ THIS</strong>
 This project is a demo, born mainly to test Appwrite integration with Angular experimental features, and <strong>it's not ready for production!</strong>
 The site currently online is a test and will be discontinued soon.
-If you want to try the application, you need to get Appwrite and host the server yourself.
+Once discontinued, you will need to self-host appwrite to try the application

 ## 🎯 About